larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Temporary or permanent bans in one or more fora.

-We stress that these are only examples, and not in any way prescriptive.
-Owners and moderators are free to decide on these or other actions.
+We stress that these are only examples, and not in any way prescriptive. administrators and moderators are free to decide on these or other actions.

 The expectation is that the minimal action necessary to maintain the comity of a forum will be attempted.